Things to do in Scottsdale

 Things to do in Scottsdale for Any Art-Lover

 I took Art History in college.
 I remember sitting in a big lecture room with a hundred other students going through slides and slides of paintings on the big screen while my Art History professor droned on.
-I honestly wasn’t interested in Art History (even though I did love to sketch and paint when I was a kid), I took the class to fulfill an easy requirement in my quest to get a degree in business.
+I honestly wasn’t interested in art history (even though I loved to sketch and paint when I was a kid), so I took the class to fulfill an easy requirement in my quest to get a degree in business.
 As I looked around the class with most people daydreaming or sleeping, I’m pretty sure I wasn’t the only one there who was just looking to get the credits.

 art museums and exhibitions for cultural and artistic experiences scottsdaleart near meart displays near meart museums near me